 Can you ride a Shetland Pony?

-Children ride Shetland ponies all over the world at petting zoos and during regional Fall Fairs and Christmas markets.
-Most child riders who are two and half years old or older have the ability to sit upright and balance and thus enjoy a ride on a Shetland pony.
+Children ride Shetland ponies all over the world and they are popular at petting zoos in pony rides at fall fairs.
+Most child riders two or older have the ability to sit upright and balance and thus enjoy a ride on a Shetland pony.
 Older children can ride larger Shetland ponies until they are about 12 years old.
-So, there is a decade of fun in Shetland ponies for children from age 2½ to 12.

 What are Shetland Ponies used for?

 Modern Shetlands are in high demand as riding ponies for children all over the world.
 Traditions abound in Scotland where they appear in horse shows and are used in foxhunting, and for carriage driving.
-Here in North America we’re more likely to encounter them in petting zoos and equine-assisted therapy or therapeutic riding.
+In North America one is more likely to encounter them in petting zoos and equine-assisted therapy or therapeutic riding facilities.

 A famous crowd-pleasing event is the Shetland Pony Grand National, where feisty Shetlands gallop around a racecourse with their young jockeys.
 This activity is becoming increasingly popular in North America as a feature at larger horse shows.